-The interview centre
+The interview

 The main stage of your application to IMT is the interview.
 All interviews will be held online via Qpercom Recruit, a bespoke system used in specialty recruitment.
-This section has some general notes about the fcormat of interview, and information about the content can be found on the 'Structure & content' tab of this page.
+This section has some general notes about the format of interview, and information about the content can be found on the 'Structure & content' tab of this page.

 Consistent for all applicants